Screens and their impact on the developing brain

 Specifically, children spending a lot of time looking at screens had premature thinning of the cortex, which is the wrinkly outermost area of the brain.
 The cortex processes different types of sensory information.
 The children’s brains showed changes which would be expected at a much older age.
 The implications of these are not yet clear.

-Even as little as two hours screen time per day has been shown to lead to lower scores on thinking and language tests.
+Even as little as two hours of screen time per day has been shown to lead to lower scores on thinking and language tests.

-Although cause and effect has not been established, there’s clearly a link.
+Although cause and effect have not been established, there’s clearly a link.
 It’s possible children who have difficulty with certain mental tasks, or those who are genetically prone to the brain changes observed are those who are drawn to screen usage.

 Screen Use and Emotions

 Screen time has been linked to an increase in depression.
 Researchers discovered students who restricted social media screen time to less than 30 minutes per day were significantly less lonely and depressed after as little as three weeks.
 Interestingly, the students who limited their screen time appeared to progressively reduce their anxiety about missing out.

 Another study scanned the brains of adolescents as they checked social media and found the reward system of the brain was activated, with the brain chemical dopamine being released.
 Dopamine is associated with reward, which may be why screen usage can be so pleasurable.
 This has implications because high dopamine levels can be related to addictive behaviour.

 Using screens in the evening is, unsurprisingly, linked to poor sleep.
 This is because they emit light at the blue end of the spectrum, which boosts alertness.
 It’s particularly relevant because in the UK, the average child spends one and a half hours looking at a screen before falling asleep.

 Although screens can be a useful learning tool for children, it’s accepted by experts that children under two years of age don’t learn from a screen in the same way as they do from interacting with a real person.
 They learn from exploration and need hands-on social interaction with caregivers.